The Speech to text module explained (STT)

 min/max length: These fields only appear if numeric input = true.
 You define the expected minimum and maximum length of the input.
 If a customer ID is expected to be between 8 and 10 digits long, min length = 8 and max = 10.
 Once 10 is reached, the input will be interrupted and continues to the next module.

-Barge in = false: Audios or TTS cannot be interrupted.
+Allow to barge in = false: Audios or TTS cannot be interrupted.
 Customer inputs can only be made after the input.

-Barge in = true: Audios or TTS can be interrupted by the customer.
+Allow to barge in = true: Audios or TTS can be interrupted by the customer.

 Barge in delay: Define, after how many seconds the customer can start interrupting the audio.